albazarova/DNAorigins/README.md

 Normalised NGS data files are provided.

-To files are to be compiled with C++11
+The files are to be compiled with C++11